- Library

 Korean to English Manhwa Translator

 Translate Korean manhwa and webtoons to English.
 Handles Hangul OCR, honorific systems, Korean SFX, and vertical scroll webtoon formats.
+Use images you have permission to work with.

 Korean to Spanish Manhwa Translator

 Translate Korean manhwa and webtoons to Spanish with accurate Hangul OCR, honorific handling, and SFX translation.
-Upload an image to get started.
+Use only images you have permission to work with.

 Horror Thriller Manhwa Translation Guide